PostHog/posthog.com/contents/tutorials/laravel-analytics.md

 >
 > When calling `PostHog::capture`, you need to provide a `distinctID` argument.
 This is a unique identifier for your user and enables you to correctly attribute events to specific users.
 >
 > For logged-in users, you typically use their email or database ID for the `distinctId` argument.
-For logged-out or anonymous users, you should use a unique identifer from their request cookies or body.
+For logged-out or anonymous users, you should use a unique identifier from their request cookies or body.

 ### Setting event properties